Occhio-Di-Horus-DAO/meetup-smart-contract/README.md

 - ✓ user can like a topic passing exactly 0.1 MATIC
 - ✓ user cannot like a non existing topic
 - ✓ user cannot like a topic he proposed
-- ✓ organizers can withdraw the MATIC balance accumulated, the balance is moved to PayOrganizers contract
+- ✓ organizers can withdraw the MATIC balance accumulated, the balance is moved to Organization contract
-- ✓ contract owner can withdraw the MATIC balance accumulated, the balance is moved to PayOrganizers contract
+- ✓ contract owner can withdraw the MATIC balance accumulated, the balance is moved to Organization contract
 - ✓ user cannot withdraw the MATIC balance accumulated
 - ✓ owner can kill the contract and get all the balance accumulated, this is done for safety reason
 - ✓ contract should emit NewTopic event when a new topic is submitted